rhevorn/shape/docs/ARCHITECTURE.md

 - `Float64` accepts `float64`
 - `Bool` accepts `bool`

-`ParseJSON` decodes using `json.Decoder.UseNumber`.
-Numeric schemas accept the standard library's `json.Number` representation and reject overflow, non-integral values for integers, and malformed numbers.
-This is explicit support for a numeric type used by the JSON adapter, not general string coercion.
-User-defined schemas passed to `ParseJSON` also receive ordinary `json.Number` values rather than a private adapter type.
+Package-level `Parse` / `ParseContext` accept JSON as `string` or `[]byte` and decode with `json.Decoder.UseNumber`.
+Numeric schemas accept `json.Number` and reject overflow, non-integral values for integers, and malformed numbers.
+This is support for the JSON adapter's number type, not general string coercion.
+Already-decoded Go values use `schema.Parse` / `schema.ParseContext` instead;
+those entry points do not auto-decode JSON text (a string schema must keep seeing strings).

-`ParseJSON` must consume exactly one JSON value and reject trailing non-space input.
+`Parse` must consume exactly one JSON value and reject trailing non-space input.
 JSON syntax/decoding failures are returned as ordinary errors, while schema failures remain `*ValidationError`.

-Reader helpers decode directly from the stream rather than buffering the full input. `ParseJSONReaderLimit` and its context variant use an explicit maximum byte count and return `ErrJSONTooLarge` when exceeded.
-The `net/http` adapter applies a 1 MiB limit by default.
+Reader helpers decode directly from the stream rather than buffering the full input. `ParseReaderLimit` and its context variant use an explicit maximum byte count and return `ErrJSONTooLarge` when exceeded.
+HTTP handlers typically pass `1 << 20` (1 MiB) or another app-specific limit.

 Composite results retain at most 100 issues, and each named `Lazy` schema has a 64-level default recursion limit.
 These local immutable limits require no request-specific mutable state.
-JSON decoder nesting protection, byte-limited reader/HTTP adapters, collection `Max`, and context cancellation provide additional independent controls.
+JSON decoder nesting protection, byte-limited readers, collection `Max`, and context cancellation provide additional independent controls.

 ## Collections